 If the taxpayer is assigned a location for less than 1 year, but, later, the employer asked the employee to stay longer, then the original duration will be treated as a temporary work area, thus allowing expenses to be deducted.
-However, the remaining amount of time will be treated as the taxpayer's new tax home if the entire duration of the job is greater than 1 year.
+However, the remaining amount of time will be treated as the taxpayer's new tax home if the entire duration of the job exceeds 1 year.

 On temporary assignment, meals and lodging are deductible even on days off.
 However, if the taxpayer goes home over the weekend or over some other time period, then the expenses while at home are not deductible, but the travel expenses, meals, and lodging en route between the home and assignment area are deductible up to the amount that the taxpayer would have claimed if he remained in the area.